Christian ministry: Community service and outreach

 Many churches sponsor ministries designed to reach out others on a local and global scale, usually grouped under the heading of missions.
-There are many organizations which perform missions on a fully funded and organized level, such as the North American Mission Board, operated by the Southern Baptist Convention and the Unitarian Universalist Service Committee (UUSC).
+There are a number of organizations which perform missions on a fully funded and organized level, such as the North American Mission Board, operated by the Southern Baptist Convention and the Unitarian Universalist Service Committee (UUSC).

 However, some Christian churches and ministries have evolved to take on a larger role in the community service and global outreach programs.
 Community service ministries may include a "soup kitchen", homeless ministry, crisis center, food pantry, unplanned pregnancy center, senior visitation program, new parent support, Animal Chaplains, or a number of other specialized ministries.
 These specialized ministries can include formal or informal approaches to intentionally interacting with others, encouraging, counseling, and providing relational care to them.

 If activities such as these are held at a church but are not organized primarily by its members and do not contain religious overtones, the activity would better be classified as church reordering, rather than ministry.

 Sacramental ministry, Catholic Church

-Theologians differentiate between Religious ministry and Apostolates.
+Theologians differentiate between religious ministry and Apostolates.
 Ministry, for Catholics, pertains to the administration of the Sacraments, and their appropriate ministers are as follows:

 A final, and most proper, use of the term "ministries" pertains to those instituted by the bishop: